RDFLib/prez/README-Dev.md

 		| inverse path predicates to include                                             | `sh:inversePath`                            |
 		| sequence path predicates to include, expressed as an RDF list.                 | `sh:sequencePath`                           |

-      2. Where 'relation' properties are specified in the profile (i.e. inboundChildren, outboundChildren, inboundParents, outboundParents), a second SPARQL CONSTRUCT query is used, as detailed in object listings:
+      2. Where _Relation Properties_ (see the [Glossary](#Glossary) for definition) are specified in the profile, a second SPARQL CONSTRUCT query is used, as detailed in object listings:
    - For object listings:
      1. A SPARQL CONSTRUCT query is used, with a LIMIT and OFFSET, and `prez:link` internal API URL paths are generated for each member object returned.
 5. Execute the SPARQL query